metamn/react/content/blog/on-function-signatures/index.md

 date: '2021-05-28'
 ---

-How to define props, assign default values, and where to do the destructuring.
+Where to destructure props, and assign default values to them.

 <!--more-->